mjclemente/mjclemente.github.io/_posts/2018-07-15-create-docker-nodes-on-digitalocean-with-shell-script.md

 So what exactly are your available options for `DO_SIZE`, `DO_IMAGE`, and `DO_REGION`?
 And what are the defaults if you don't set them?
 Read on, and I'll break it down.

 ## Configuring Droplets with Optional Variables
 Docker Machine has a built-in driver for DigitalOcean that comes with a host of options for configuring the VMs.
-You'll probably find it helpful to read the [docs for the Digital Ocean driver](https://docs.docker.com/machine/drivers/digital-ocean/) - especially if you want to further customize your setup further.
+You'll probably find it helpful to read the [docs for the Digital Ocean driver](https://docs.docker.com/machine/drivers/digital-ocean/) - especially if you want to customize your setup further.

 When creating a Droplet through the website, choices for the image, size, and region are clearly presented and you can click to find the one you want.
 For example, here's the image selection:
 ![DigitalOcean Select Droplet Image](/public/assets/images/digitalocean-choose-image.png)

-Each of these options has a corresponding slug for use from the command-line - these are the slugs used for the environment variables.
+Each of these options has a corresponding slug for use from the command-line - these are the slugs used for the environment variables too.
 While I couldn't find an online listing of them, you can get these slugs and their descriptions via DigitalOcean's API and/or by using their offical command-line client: __`doctl`__.
 In both cases, you'll need the API access token created earlier.
+Let's take a look at how it's done.

 ### Listing Resource Slugs with the API
 This is the quickest way to get a list of slugs for available images, sizes, and regions - but the data returned isn't as easy to read as data returned via `doctl`.
 Using `curl`, [Postman](https://www.getpostman.com/), or one of the [DigitalOcean API libraries](https://developers.digitalocean.com/libraries/) , you can make GET requests for each type of resource[^3]: